 Capacitive Stylus: These types of digital pens are used by casual users of a touch screen laptop..
 Capacitive stylus range from Ballpoint to Disc Stylus tips.
 They are on average a lower price point compared to active stylus and provide no levels of pressure sensitivity.

 Active Stylus:These types of stylus pens typically come with the touchscreen lap.
 For example, the Lenovo Active Pen 2 or the Microsoft surface pen are active pens that work only for that brand of touchscreen laptops.
+These are digital bluetooth pens and allow for very precise, wireless connectivity.

 Best Stylus Pens for Touch Screen laptops